 The following acts are prohibited in the North Absaroka Wilderness:

 Camping within (50) feet of any Forest Development Trail.

 Grazing livestock at sites posted as closed to livestock grazing.

-Camping in a single location for longer than 16 consecutive days, or leaving camping equipment unattended for longer than 48 hours.
+Camping or otherwise occupying a single location for a period exceeding (16) consecutive days, leaving camping equipment unattended for a period greater than 48 hours.